Imperative process algebra with abstraction: Imperative

 Three subsets of $\ProcTerm$ are defined: \begin{ldispl} \begin{aeqns} \AProcDPA & = & {} \Union_{n \in \Natpos} \set{a(e_1,\dots,e_n) \where a \in \Act \Land e_1,\dots,e_n \in \DataTerm}\;, \\ \AProcASS & = & \set{\ass{v}{e} \where v \in \ProgVar \Land e \in \DataTerm}\;, \\ \AProcTerm & = & \set{a \where a \in \Act} \union \AProcDPA \union \AProcASS\;. \end{aeqns} \end{ldispl} In \deACPet, the elements of $\AProcTerm$ are the terms from $\ProcTerm$ that denote the processes that are considered to be atomic.
 Henceforth, we write $\AProcTermt$ for $\AProcTerm \union \set{\tau}$ and $\AProcTermtd$ for $\AProcTerm \union \set{\tau,\dead}$.

-The axioms of \deACPet\ are the axioms presented in Table~\ref{axioms-ACPet}, on the understanding that $\alpha$ now stands for an arbitrary term from $\AProcTermtd$ and $H$ and $I$ now stand for arbitrary subsets of $\AProcTerm$, and in addition the axioms presented in Table~\ref{axioms-deACPet}.
+The axioms of \deACPet\ are the axioms presented in Table~\ref{axioms-ACPet}, on the understanding that $\alpha$ now stands for an arbitrary term from $\AProcTermtd$,\, $H$ now stands for an arbitrary subset of $\AProcTerm$ or the set $\AProcTermt$, and $I$ now stands for an arbitrary subset of $\AProcTerm$, and in addition the axioms presented in Table~\ref{axioms-deACPet}.